SumerBangera/named-entitiy-recognition/README.md

-# named-entitiy-recognition
+# Named Entity Recognition (NER) using LSTMs
-Named Entity Recognition (NER) using LSTMs with Keras
+Built a NER model using Keras library in Python as a part of Coursera Projects